-13.3.
+15.3.
 Web Sessions

-13.3.1.
+15.3.1.
 Web Session Timeout

-When Authentication Tokens are not used, Web Sessions guard persistent authorized access to SavaPage.

-For security reasons all sessions expire (timeout) after a certain period of inactivity.
+Web Sessions guard persistent authorized access to SavaPage.
+By default, all sessions expire after a certain period of inactivity.
 Each interaction with the Web App that results in a call to the SavaPage Web Server resets the inactivity timer.
+Explicitly logging out of any SavaPage Web App will immediately end the session.
+However, closing the browser window or tab won't: the session will be marked for removal after expiration.
+The actual removal of expired sessions is performed by a cyclic scavenge process.
+The cycle interval can be set in the server properties file.

-Closing the browser window will end the session.
-The default timeout periods for different login types are described in the table below:
+The default timeout periods for different login types are shown in the table below: